Contact: Disaster Recovery Support Initiative

 • On-Site Reflection: "Meeting God in the Ruins: Devotions for Disaster Volunteers."
 Free copies may be ordered from the Evangelical Lutheran Church in America by calling 800.638.3522 ext.
 2580 (ISBN 6-0001-6788-1); pay shipping only.

 • Follow-Up Action: Help your local community prepare for possible disaster and response.
 Be sure your congregation has a plan in case of local disaster (see http://www.ucc.org/disaster_resources).
 Get to know your UCC Conference Disaster Coordinator and stay involved.

 There are currently a number of small churches who are willing to host volunteers in their buildings.
 While they vary somewhat in their arrangements, most will be similar.
-Interested groups should make contact with the Volunteer Coordinators (currently Tim & Marcy Sheaffer).
-The Coordinators will communicate with the participating churches to identify housing for the week/s the group is interested in volunteering and ‘coordinate’ with the group organizer/leader regarding any specific details.
+The Volunteer Coordinators will communicate with the participating churches to identify housing for the week/s the group is interested in volunteering and ‘coordinate’ with the group organizer/leader regarding any specific details.
 Please understand that there are few individuals and no congregations who were not affected by these hurricanes, so many are in recovery themselves.